- Home /

 Warning: The standard parity is set to 0.
 This can lead to data loss.

-There are lots of warnings here, but we can ignore them for now.
-If you run minio in production, we strongly recommend that you configure all of your servers and software in the correct manner.
-This is, after all, just a getting started guide!
+There are lots of warnings here, but you can ignore them for this example.
+If you run minio in production, we strongly recommend that you fully configure all of your servers and software.

-5. Install and configure our backup tool on the database server
+Step 5: Install and configure the backup tool on the database server

-Let's switch back to our database server.
-If you logged out, be sure to ssh back in.
+Switch back to the database server.
+If you logged out, be sure to SSH back in.

-Before we do anything, we are going to be sure we can reach out backup server.
-First, let's ping the backup server's private IP address:
+First, make sure the database server can reach the backup server.
+Ping the backup server's private IP address:

 root@database:~# ping 10.65.7.131